Herpior/dod-client-scala/README.txt

   drag from first bezier to the second bezier the tool will fill area between the curves with bezier curves the direction of the bezier curves used as guide matters

+Color injector:
+  pick the colour and size you want to change the line colour into click the line whose colour or size you wish to change

+Eraser:
+  click the line you wish to erase, the whole line will be erased.

 tools and colors:
   right click a colour to select it as the other end of a gradient